mfawadakbar/ChatGPT-promises-and-pitfalls/README.md

 as well as the sources of the ideas if they were retrieved online, and the sources of code in the `humanCode` directory if it was retrieved online.
 - **metrics.py** used to generate either the `humanCode` directory, or the `3.5turbo` directories for the complexity and other measures we used in our study.
 - **prediction_model.ipynb** the code for the model used to predict if a piece of code was written by chatGPT or by a human.
+It also has code to generate the analysis figures, and run the model reliability tests.